zazemlil/LispForKids/README.md

 # LispForKids

-C++ translator of LispKit subset with flex & bison.
+C++ implementation of LispKit emulator with flex & bison.

 ## Requirements